kelby/rails-beginner-s-guide/rails/engine.md

 passing requests through many routers.
 Consider this situation:

 ```
 Rails.application.routes.draw do
   mount MyEngine::Engine => "/blog"
   get "/blog/omg" => "main#omg"
 end
 ```

-+MyEngine+ is mounted at `/blog`, and `/blog/omg` points to application's controller.
-In such a situation, requests to `/blog/omg` will go through +MyEngine+, and if there is no such route in +Engine+'s routes, it will be dispatched to `main#omg`.
+`MyEngine` is mounted at `/blog`, and `/blog/omg` points to application's controller.
+In such a situation, requests to `/blog/omg` will go through `MyEngine`, and if there is no such route in `Engine`'s routes, it will be dispatched to `main#omg`.
 It's much better to swap that:

 ```
 Rails.application.routes.draw do
   get "/blog/omg" => "main#omg"
   mount MyEngine::Engine => "/blog"
 end
 ```

-Now, +Engine+ will get only requests that were not handled by +Application+.
+Now, `Engine` will get only requests that were not handled by +Application+.

 ## Engine name